KateMcGuane/static-website/README.md

 # Hobby

-This is a website for Hobby, a fictional recreational directory.
-The main purpose of the website is to easily connect hobbyists with facilitators alike.
+Hobby is a fictional recreational directory.
+It is a comprehensive website dedicated to an array of hobbies.
+It is open to complete beginners, seasoned enthusiasts and associated hobby organisations.
+This directory is a gateway to discovering old and new hobbies alike, specific to your locality & community.

-This website is designed with ease of access in mind.
-Thi exists to showcase hobby facilitators in your area that may otherwise go unheard of.
-It is to highlight the presence of businesses, clubs and activities you may not know exist due to a lack of online presence.
+The main purpose of this website is to easily connect hobbyists with other like-minded individuals and facilitators.
+It allows users to gain quick access to past times of interest, and even promotes more nuanced hobbies.
+It also highlights business owners, facilitators and clubs/organisations with a new, collective online presence.

 [View Hobby here](https://katemcguane.github.io/hobby/index.html)